Crunchy Fried Butterfly Shrimp

 - Large eggs

-You could try using plain bread crumbs for the recipe but I always find that panko works the best and create a nice crunchy texture.
+- Panko breadcrumbs – You could try using plain bread crumbs for the recipe but I always find that panko works best and creates a nice crunchy feel.

-My preferred oil for these is just plain vegetable oil.
+- Oil for deep frying – My preferred oil for these is just plain vegetable oil.
 Peanut oil is another great choice, but I find it a little pricey.
-You can also use canola oil or sunflower oil, but save the good stuff like olive and avocado oil for sautéeing.
+You can also use canola oil or sunflower oil, but save the good stuff like olive and avocado oil for sautéing.

 - In a small mixing dish, combine flour, salt, pepper, and garlic powder.
 Set aside.